How to get the cheapest van insurance quotes

 - No Claims Bonus (NCB)

-Sometimes called No Claims Discount, your NCB is a sure-fire way of lowering your van insurance premium.
+No Claims Bonus (also known as a No Claims Discount), is a sure-fire way of lowering your van insurance premium.

 You get a year’s worth of NCB by not making any claims on your insurance policy over a 12-month period.
 The more years NCB you have built-up, the cheaper your insurance should be.

 There are three ways to avoid making a claim:

 Drive like a saint – Unfortunately, you driving carefully and mindfully of other road users won’t stop other road users driving badly.
 So this one is not always in your control.

 Protect your NCB – You can protect your NCB for an extra cost, which means if you do make a claim, you won’t lose your NCB but it will drive up the cost of your premium.
 If you don’t make a claim however, you could argue that you are wasting money.